JerameyATyler/HHPS/README.md

 # ihelped.today
-ihelped.today is a social idea and an accompanying website.

-The basic premise is to inspire people to do something good and create a visual to show people a representation of their impact.
+ihelped.today is a fundraising platform designed to incentivize donars into recruiting new donars.
+The bulk of the donations collected go to the stated cause, the rest are giving back to some donars in a lottery style game.